diacritics/database/spec/language-file.md

 ## metadata.alphabet

 Required
 Type: `String`

-An alphabet code based on [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) that specifies the associated alphabet
+An alphabet code based on [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) that specifies the associated alphabet.

 ## metadata.continent

 Required
 Type: `String` or `Array` of `String`

-A continent code based on [ISO-3166](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_%28data_file%29) that specifies the assocated continent
+A continent code based on [ISO-3166](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_%28data_file%29) that specifies the assocated continent.

 ## metadata.language

 Required
 Type: `String`

-The associated language written in English
+The associated language written in English.

 ## metadata.native

 Required
 Type: `String`

-The associated language written in the native language
+The associated language written in the native language.

 ## metadata.sources